TONG-H

 • create an Object

-• bind this of the current scope to the object
+• bind this of the current scope to that object

 • copy the prototype from the constructor, and placed it in the object._proto_